 Meet Dr. Debbie Lee, DMD

-As well as general dentistry, I also have unique training in dental oncology equips me to go beyond the scope of general dental treatment and work closely with cancer patients and their oncologist.
+As well as general dentistry, I also have unique training in dental oncology that equips me to go beyond the scope of general dental treatment and work closely with cancer patients and their oncologist.
 I obtained my fellowship training at Memorial Sloan Kettering Cancer Center (MSKCC), which is ranked as one of the top cancer hospitals in the United States, receiving advanced training in all phases of hospital dental oncology and treatments for medically compromised patients.

 “My approach to dental care is uniquely focused on you as a whole person and your comfort, confidence, and wellness.
 I believe in compassionate, patient-centered care”.